turymac/computational-intelligence/Quixo/readme.md

 ### Agent_MCTS

-Here, a simple but effective MCTS strategy is implemented, representing game states as node of a tree where the moving root is the current state of the game while the children of a node are the states reachable in one move.
+Here, a simple but effective MCTS strategy is implemented taking inspiration from [https://www.youtube.com/watch?v=EB-NJtNERBQ], representing game states as node of a tree where the moving root is the current state of the game while the children of a node are the states reachable in one move.

 #### Node data structure